hacknugithub/pet-store-test/README.md

 ### Choose the database

-2. By deault the proyect is initialized with sqlite.
+2. By default the proyect is initialized with sqlite.
 But depending on the database you are going to use, open a terminal and run:

 - npm install --save pg pg-hstore _Postgres_
 - npm install --save mysql2